EndlessSora/DeeperForensics-1.0/README.md

 </p>

 ### Benchmark
-We benchmark five representative open-source forgery detection methods using our DeeperForensics-1.0 dataset.
+We benchmark five representative forgery detection methods using the DeeperForensics-1.0 dataset.
 Please refer to our [paper](https://arxiv.org/abs/2001.03024) for more information.

-## Installation
-The **code** of our face manipulation method, DF-VAE, will be open-source.
-Please stay tuned.

-## Downloads
-DeeperForensics-1.0 **dataset** and the **models** will be made publicly available for non-commercial research purposes.
-Please stay tuned.

 ## Citation
 If you find this work useful for your research, please cite our paper: